Externship Descriptions

 Available Spots: 1 - 2

-Sponsor Provided Description: The Minnesota House of Representatives boats 134 members and is anticipated to have a fast-paced session in 2024 - the last year of the current biennium.
+Sponsor Provided Description: The Minnesota House of Representatives boats 134 members and is anticipated to have a fast-paced session in 2025 - the first year of the current biennium.

 Externs will be both observer and participant to the daily workings of Rep. Liz Lee’s office.
 Our staff consists of 1 legislative aide and 1 press staffer.
 Externs will have the opportunity to join internal staff meetings, meetings with stakeholders on pending legislation, as well as voting time on the MN House Floor.
 If there is interest and time, externs may consider drafting resolutions and bills, as well as correspondence with constituents and/or state and federal agencies.